 Troy is a tiny city located in the state of Kansas.
 With a population of 966 people and just one neighborhood, Troy is the 229th largest community in Kansas.
-Troy has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Troy has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Troy isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Troy are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Troy is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Troy is a city of professionals, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Troy who work in management occupations (12.17%), sales jobs (8.31%), and teaching (7.72%).

-The percentage of adults in Troy who are college-educated is close to the national average for all communities of 21.84%: 19.08% of the adults in Troy have a bachelor's degree or advanced degree.
+The education level of Troy citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.08% of adults 25 and older in Troy have a college degree.

 The per capita income in Troy in 2022 was $30,135, which is lower middle income relative to Kansas and the nation.
 This equates to an annual income of $120,540 for a family of four.
 However, Troy contains both very wealthy and poor people as well.